Banani-Rath/azure-devops-server-docs-pr/docs/server/install/install-2013/config-tfs-basic.md

     The Team Foundation Server Administration Console appears.

 > [!TIP]
-> After you set up TFS and the build service, the next thing to do is [create a team project](/vsts/accounts/create-team-project).
+> After you set up TFS and the build service, the next thing to do is [create a project](/vsts/accounts/create-team-project).

 ## See Also